Bestowinc/protect-lite/documentation/v1/integration-guide.md

 ### Position and Size

 * The slideout content will be positioned on the right-hand side of the screen when visible.
-* With screen widths larger than 640px, the slideout width is set to 20% of the screen size with a minimum width of 400px.
+* When screen sizes are 500px or smaller, the modal...
-* With screen widths smaller than 640px, the slideout width and height is set to 100%.
+    * Width is set to 100%.
+    * Minimum width is 360px.
+* When screen sizes are larger than 500px, the modal...
+    * Width is a percentage of the entire screen.
+    * Minimum width is 400px.

 ### Minimum Requirements